WilliamYaoyuCHEN/Psycho-Insurance-Introduction-/README.md

 # Psycho-Insurance-Introduction-
-I have made codes repository private.
+I have made the code repository private.
 If any dear members of admission committes would like to see the codes,  please contact me at c.yaoyu@wustl.edu
 # Psycho-insurance: Understanding how psychology affects insurance risk score

 ### Supervisor: Salih Tutun, PhD